- the contest accepts music & lyrics or lyrics (only) entries – there is no Instrumental section

-- Songs must be oriented to Australian Country life, scenery, subject material and attitude.
-This can include romantic interest and city comparison but not songs with only a city setting/context.
+- songs must be oriented to Australian Country life, scenery, subject material and attitude.
+This can include romantic interest and city comparison but not songs with only city setting/context/subject or songs reflecting life in another country.

-- A song can only entered into one category ie a song should not be entered into multiple categories (please note exceptions in ”4,5,6&7” below)
+- a song can only entered into one category ie a song should not be entered into multiple categories (please note exceptions in ”4,5,6&7” below) PLEASE DO NOT PUT YOUR NAME ON ANY LYRICS SHEETS.

-- If a song is entered into one category but is also suitable for either the the LOCAL HEROES, YOUTH or the writer qualifies as a NEW SONGWRITER (see entry criteria below) then that song can be entered into these categories as well.
+- If a song is entered into one category but is also suitable for either the the LOCAL HEROES & EVENTS, YOUTH or the writer qualifies as a NEW SONGWRITER (see entry criteria below) then that song can be entered into these categories as well.

 - If you qualify as a Youth writer (under 18 yrs) and you have a commercial release you can enter the New Songwriter category (see entry criteria below) with that same released song.

-- Any songs entered in any category can be entered again in the LOCAL HEROES category (if applicable).
+- Any songs entered in any category can be entered again in the LOCAL HEROES & EVENTS category (if applicable).

 - Songwriters that qualify as New Songwriters and enter songs in New Songwriter category are also able to enter songs into any categories (that are appropriate) except for Novice or Youth (if the writer is over 18 years).